admb-project/admb/trunk/README.txt

    C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\IDE
    C:\admb\bin

-4. Add the following environment variables:
+4. Add the following environment variable:
-   MSSDK = C:\Program Files\Microsoft SDKs\Windows\v7.1
    ADMB_HOME = C:\admb

-5. Modify line 44 in C:\admb\bin\adlink.bat so that your code will link to the right libraries, Intel 64-bit in this example:

-   /libpath:"%MSSDK%"\lib\x64
-	 for 64-bit build.
+5. You must use the Windows SDK 7.1 command prompt to compile your code.
+This should be a shortcut in the Start menu but the shortcut is this:

+   C:\Windows\System32\cmd.exe /E:ON /V:ON /T:0E /K
+   "C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin\SetEnv.cmd"

 Installation from Source Code
 =============================